10 Ways to Beat the Summer Heat

 Wear the right items.

-“Lightweight and light-colored clothing will help prevent your child from sun exposure, but also, make your life easier, so you don’t have to chase a squirmy toddler to apply sunscreen every hour,” Lazarus said.
+“Lightweight and light-colored clothing will help prevent your child from sun exposure, but also, make your life easier, so you don’t have to chase a squirmy toddler to apply sunscreen every hour,” Lazarus says.
 “Ideally, pick clothing with an Ultraviolet Protection Factor.
 Hats should have a large brim that covers the face, and sunglasses should also be UV-protective.”

 Stay out of the sun.